Skip to Content

 I’ve covered the topic of brake maintenance thoroughly, and you’ll find illustrated step-by-step guides for all the common brake checks and repairs on this page.

 Coolant level – The coolant system is, as you know, critical for engine health.
-Any problem in the cooling department quickly makes itself known in both the winter and summer seasons.
-Typical coolant systems maintenance includes a visual check of the coolant level and the strength of the coolant.
+Any problem in the cooling department quickly becomes apparent in both winter and summer.
+Typical coolant system maintenance includes a visual check of the coolant level and its strength.

-Locks and latches lubrication – Lubricating locks and latches will help prevent them from sticking and ensure they operate smoothly.
-We apply a small amount of white grease spray lubricant or graphite powder to the keyhole and latch mechanism and then work the key and latch a few times to distribute the lubricant evenly.
+Locks and latches lubrication – Lubricating locks and latches helps prevent them from sticking and ensures they operate smoothly.
+We apply a small amount of white grease spray or graphite powder to the keyhole and latch mechanism, then work the key and latch a few times to distribute the lubricant evenly.
 We avoid using oil-based lubricants as they can attract dirt and grime.

 Scratch removal – Scratch removal process involves cleaning the affected area, sanding the scratch, applying rubbing compound, and polishing.
 For deeper scratches, touch-up paint may be necessary.
 It’s best to seek professional help for significant damage.